Benjamin Planche

 Benjamin Planche - Portrait

-I am a passionate senior research scientist at UII America in Cambridge, MA.
+I am a passionate expert research scientist at UII America in Cambridge, MA.
 There, I develop novel computer vision and machine learning solutions, focusing on data scarcity problems for a variety of clinical scenarios.

 I obtained my PhD summa cum laude from the Faculty of Computer Science and Mathematics at the University of Passau, under the supervision of Prof. Dr. Harald Kosch.